Preterm Premature Rupture of the Membranes

 Table 2.
 Frequency of pPROM*

 |Veber||28 - 31 weeks||28||1989 - London|

 |Tejani||< 2.500 gr||17||1988 - California|

 * In both studies more than 6.000 cases were surveyed.

 EtiologyThe etiology of pPROM is multifactorial (3; 13).
-Three items are involved
+Three items are involved in its etiology:

 - the special anatomy of the membranes

 The amnion is a mono-cellular epithelial layer, 0.02 - 0.05 mm thick and not vascularised.
 The connective tissue underneath contains dense filaments of collagen (25,47,62).
 Chorion is a 2 - 10 mm layer of cuboid cells, adherent to the decidua and perfused by dense vascularisation.
 This special structure makes the membranes more resistant to damage.
 If they are locally damaged by any factor which disappears later on, the membranes will probably restore their integrity.